Carpal tunnel syndrome: Signs and symptoms

-Diagnostic performance characteristics such as sensitivity and specificity are reported, but difficult to interpret because of the lack of a consensus reference standard for CTS or IMNCT.

 Causes

-Idiopathic Median Neuropathy at the Carpal Tunnel

-Most people with CTS have median neuropathy of unknown cause.
-The medical term for this is “idiopathic.”
-The pathology can be described as idiopathic median neuropathy at the carpal tunnel (IMNCT).
+Most presentations of CTS have no known disease cause (idiopathic).

+The association of other factors with CTS is a source of notable debate.
+It is important to distinguish factors that provoke symptoms and factors that are associated with seeking care from factors that make the neuropathy worse.

-Genetic factors are believed to be the most important determinants of who develops carpal tunnel syndrome due to IMNCT.
-In other words, one's wrist structure seems programmed at birth to develop IMNCT later in life.
-A genome-wide association study (GWAS) of carpal tunnel syndrome identified 16 genomic loci significantly associated with the disease, including several loci previously known to be associated with human height.
+Genetic factors are believed to be the most important determinants of who develops carpal tunnel syndrome.
+In other words, one's wrist structure seems programmed at birth to develop CTS later in life.
+A genome-wide association study (GWAS) of carpal tunnel syndrome identified 50 genomic loci significantly associated with the disease, including several loci previously known to be associated with human height.